Communities

 If all you want is a pretty output, you could try using git log --graph?

-ajv‭ wrote about 3 years ago
+ajv‭ wrote over 3 years ago

 git show-branch master topic^ is how I eventually dealt with the case I was facing, but as you say, that has its own issues.
 I do use git log --oneline --graph --boundary master...topic a lot, and that's often good enough, but for nontrivial histories it's hard to visually pick out which commits are on which branch.